RDBT [Anima]

 Quality tags:

+Quality tags have been reinforced during distillation.
+Thus they don't have noticeable effects.
 Same as negative tags.
-If you use cfg, there is no need to dump "score_1, blurry, worst quality, jpeg artifacts, extra arms,... x100 words" in your negative prompt.
+If you use cfg, there is no need to dump "score_1, blurry, worst quality, jpeg artifacts, extra arms,... x100 words" into your negative prompt.
 Those things have been distilled out.

 Description